opierce/japanese-notes/README.md

-# japanese-notes
+# Japanese Notes
-Notes from my studies of Japanese
+Notes from my studies of Japanese.
+I mostly use Duolingo and Genki, with some anime thrown in for listening practice.